Verzetsmonument Utrecht / Utrecht Resistance Monument

 Location.
-52° 5.447′ N, 5° 7.314′ E. Marker is in Utrecht, Utrecht.
-Marker can be reached from Domplein just north of Korte Nieuwstraat.
+52° 5.447′ N, 5° 7.314′ E. Marker is in Utrecht.
+Memorial can be reached from Domplein just north of Korte Nieuwstraat.
 Touch for map.
 Marker is at or near this postal address: Domplein 21, Utrecht 3512, Netherlands.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Utrechtse Sodomieprocessen / Utrecht Sodomy Trials (here, next to this marker); In Het Voetspuur Van Sint Maarten / In the Footsteps of Saint Martin (a few steps from this marker); Het Runensteen van Jelling Afgietsel / The Jelling Runestone Replica (within shouting distance of this marker); Universiteit Utrecht / Utrecht University (within shouting distance of this marker); Paleis Lofen Paleis Lofen (within shouting distance of this marker); Claustraal Huis van Oudemunster / Canon House of the Former Oudmunster Church (about 90 meters away, measured in a direct line); Maartensbrug en Oude Gracht / "St. Martin's Bridge" on the Old Canal (about 120 meters away).
+Utrechtse Sodomieprocessen / Utrecht Sodomy Trials (here, next to this marker); In Het Voetspuur Van Sint Maarten / In the Footsteps of Saint Martin (a few steps from this marker); Het Runensteen van Jelling Afgietsel / The Jelling Runestone Replica (within shouting distance Universiteit Utrecht / Utrecht University (within shouting distance of this marker); Paleis Lofen (within shouting distance of this marker); a different marker also named Paleis Lofen (within shouting distance of this marker); Claustraal Huis van Oudemunster / Canon House of the Former Oudmunster Church (about 90 meters away, measured in a direct line); Maartensbrug en Oude Gracht / "St. Martin's Bridge" on the Old Canal (about 120 meters away).
 Touch for a list and map of all markers in Utrecht.